zaphosting/docs/docs/vserver-linux-openvpn.md

 ---
 id: vserver-linux-openvpn
-title: VPS Install OpenVPN on server
+title: Installation OpenVPN on server
 description: Information on how to install and set up OpenVPN on your VPS from ZAP-Hosting - ZAP-Hosting.com documentation
-sidebar_label: OpenVPN
+sidebar_label: Install OpenVPN
 ---

 # Activate TUN